 This article is not about where to publish your blog post; it’s not even about how to get followers reading your posts, it is going back to the beginning.
 In this blog post, we teach you how to start writing articles your readers will love.

 Often, when we start on the path of learning something new, there are holes in the material.
-Gaps in the information.
+Likewise, there are gaps in the information.
 You read article after article, attend seminars and workshops and look at what others are doing.
-And yet you feel like you are missing something.
+However, you feel like you are missing something.
 Does that sound like you?
 Can you even do this?
-What are you missing?
+Also, what are you missing?

 The truth is that as people become more confident at something the foundational steps become automatic.
 We don’t even think about them anymore, we just do.
-And therein lies the problem.
+Hence, the problem.
 Because when we become teachers, we forget to go way back to the beginning.
 We take it for granted that people know what we know, or at least in the basics.
-And then we don’t want to go there because, you know, it’s basic!
+And then, we don’t want to go there because, you know, it’s basic!

 So, let’s get started writing a blog post, or more importantly, an excellent blog post.

 Where to start?
 You’re not a writer.
-What are you thinking, that you can do this?
-But you can.
+What are you thinking, that you can't do this?
+Well, you can.
 Your knowledge can help others.
-And only you can write it in your unique way.
-To help you get started download the Content Creation Framework that we got from our mentor, Troy Dean.
-To be honest, we don’t use it all the time anymore, but it is what got me started writing good articles as opposed to terrible ones.
+Moreover, only you can write it in your unique way.
+To help you get started, download the Content Creation Framework that we got from our mentor, Troy Dean.
+To be honest, we don’t use it all the time anymore.
+However, it is what got me started writing good articles as opposed to terrible ones.

 Apart from the topic you want to write about, you need to have a reason for writing.
 The people you need to think about when writing a blog post is your audience.
-Your customers or potential customers.
-Your followers.
-Your community.
+These are your customers or potential customers, your followers and your community.

 - Why would my audience want to read this?
 Just because you think it’s an interesting topic, will they?

 - Does it give value?
 Can my audience take this information and do something with it?